tschaffter/raspberry-pi-htpc/README.md

   the default mapping of the controller buttons.
 When this driver is used, the Xbox One S Controller vibrates upon connection.
-- The command `steamlink` logs the folowing warnings/errors when using the default driver, however this does not result in any noticeable issue.
+- The command `steamlink` logs the folowing warnings/errors when using the default driver, however this does not translates in any noticeable issue.

   Xbox One S controller: